-Additionally, the Archaeology Service will require access to the site prior to and during the
+Additionally, the Archaeology Service will require access to the site prior to and during the construction phase of the project.

 Please can you attach the following conditions to this application?.

 Condition: (Evaluation)

 No development shall take place until the applicant has secured the implementation of a programme of archaeological work in accordance with a written scheme for the archaeological investigation of the development site, this shall be submitted for approval by the Comhairle as planning authority.
 Such scheme shall indicate the following: